About

 1. K. J. Burns, D. Fortunato, K. Julien, and G. M. Vasil, Corner cases of the generalized tau method, submitted. arXiv PDF

-2. P. Miller, D. Fortunato, M. Novaga, S. Shvartsman, and C. Muratov, Generation and motion of interfaces in a mass-conserving reaction-diffusion system, to appear in SIAM J. Appl.
+3. P. W. Miller, D. Fortunato, M. Novaga, S. Y. Shvartsman, and C. B. Muratov, Generation and motion of interfaces in a mass-conserving reaction-diffusion system, SIAM J. Appl.
 Dyn.
-Syst. arXiv PDF
+Syst., 22 (2023), pp. 2408–2431 arXiv DOI PDF

 4. P. W. Miller, D. Fortunato, C. Muratov, L. Greengard, and S. Shvartsman, Forced and spontaneous symmetry breaking in cell polarization, Nat.
 Comput.
 Sci., 2 (2022), pp. 504–511.
 DOI PDF News (Nature) News (AMS)